dgroomes/hibernate-playground/basic/README.md

 ## Overview

 This project defines a Java program that connects to an embedded H2 database using Hibernate.
+It does the basics:
+`insert` and `select`.

 ## Instructions

 Follow these instructions to run the demo:

-1. Pre-requisite: Java 11
+1. Pre-requisite: Java 21
 2. Run the program:
    * ```shell
      ./gradlew run